 Other changes included the lengthening of the main straight to La Source and the sealing off of the former public roads to create a permanent, closed racing facility for the first time.
 Formula One duly returned and the race has once again become an annual highlight of the racing season.

 Nevertheless, safety concerns still remain, with the challenging Eau Rouge and Raidillon section seeing a number of serious crashes occurring in recent years, despite the various track alterations.
 Indeed, the wider run-off could in some part be contributing to the problem, encouraging drivers to over-commit and run wide, perhaps less fearful of the consequences.
 Races now regularly see drivers leaving track limits and rejoining the circuit in the path of following cars, creating another new hazard to avoid.
-Serious collisions have occurred during the FIA WEC and Spa 24 Hours in recent years to set alarm bells ringing, with the worst fears sadly realised with the tragic death of Anthoine Hubert in a multi-car collision during the 2019 F2 feature race may serve to bring further new changes to try and prevent a repetition.
+Serious collisions have occurred during the FIA WEC and Spa 24 Hours in recent years to set alarm bells ringing, with the worst fears sadly realised with the tragic death of Anthoine Hubert in a multi-car collision during the 2019 F2 feature race.